Chocolate Mousse (Mousse au Chocolat)

 step by step photos for making chocolate mousse

-Recipe for Chocolate Mousse with step-by-step photos.
-A classic recipe for a decadent Chocolate Mousse served with cocoa nibs or chocolate chips.
+A decadent Chocolate Mousse served with cocoa nibs or chocolate chips.
 A great dessert to make ahead when entertaining.
-Recipe adapted from The Little Paris Kitchen by Rachel Khoo
+Recipe with step-by-step photos.

 Ingredients